magnus-lycka/coursera-getting-and-cleaning-data-project/CodeBook.md

 (Extracted 2014-11-23.)

 The content of the zip file has been unpacked and included in the git repo in the ["UCI HAR Dataset"](UCI%20HAR%20Dataset/) directory.
-(The downside of this is that the git repo gets very big...)
+(The downside of this is that the git repo gets very big and slow...)

 # Transformations & work done to clean data

-To Be Determined.
+Just run run_analysis.R on top of the UCI HAR Dataset.
+Results will be in "averages.txt".